marios-zindilis/website-sources/posts/linux-mint-on-lenovo-g505s/index.md

 ---
 title: Linux Mint 15 Installation on Lenovo G505s
 first-published: 2013-10-10
+description: My personal preferences for setting up Linux Mint on a Lenovo G505s laptop
 ---

 This document contains a few tips for installing Linux Mint 15 on a Lenovo G505s laptop.

 Here is a list of hardware components that work out of the box: